bignosethethird/Technical-Architecture-Notes/Architecture Policies.md

 *	Agile
 *	Repeatable
 ### 	Industry standards based
-Applications must use [company]'s preferred relevant industry standards.
+Applications must use SuccessionWealth's preferred relevant industry standards.
 _Rationale:_ Using open industry standards will enable easier engagement with our partners and help us and our partners to reduce costs.
 _Implications:_ All applications must adopt the relevant open industry standards.
 See also: